thaind97git/blog-fe/README.md

-# The React Boilerplate with Webpack config manual"
+# The React Starter with Webpack config manual